-The new methodology developed here also opens the doors for revisiting some of the findings in the conflict cost literature.
+The methodological approach used in this paper and first deveveloped in Tapsoba (2018) also opens the doors for revisiting some of the findings in the conflict cost literature.
 Insecurity in conflict-prone areas often triggers changes in economic behavior even in absence of immediate violence.
-With the new method proposed here, one can easily build a new metric of exposure to the adverse effects of conflict.
+With this new methodology, one can easily build a new metric of exposure to the adverse effects of conflict.
 The integral of the estimated density of the underlying process over a given space-time window gives indeed a measure of the likelihood of occurrence of a conflict event in this window.
 This metric captures violence risk beyond the incidence of conflict events.
 The statistical risk of violence risk can be high in space-time windows with no conflict event and conversely, it can be low in windows with isolated events.
-If we assume that beliefs of economic agents on the ground are driven by the underlying violence process, this methods provides better way of defining treatment when estimating the cost of insecurity in conflict-prone areas.
+If we assume that beliefs of economic agents on the ground are driven by the underlying violence process, this methods provides better way of defining treatment when estimating the cost of insecurity in conflict-prone areas as shown in Tapsoba (2018) for the case of child health outcomes.